 Mar 03 - 10, 2014

 Prices are per person, double occupancy.
-For a single cabin, add $3,400 in Category 1.
+For a single cabin in Category 1, add $3,400 in 2014 and $3,990 in 2015.
 Airfare is not included in the expedition cost.
 Round-trip airfare between New York and Barbados is $650 (subject to change).